Computer Science & ICT

-The Computer Science and ICT Department develops students’ understanding of modern computing technology.
-Students learn how computers work, how to program software and how to use a wide range of business and creative software.
+The Computer Science and ICT Department develops students’ understanding of modern computing technology in Years 7, 10 and 11.
+Students in these years learn how computers work, how to program software and how to use a wide range of business and creative software.

-Our specialist ICT and computer science teachers are supported by a full time team of technicians who maintain our large network and software resources.
-We are always keen to innovate and to grasp opportunities which will help our students succeed and keep us at the forefront of Computing and ICT development and our technicians are always able to respond and deploy cutting edge software quickly.
+Our specialist ICT and computer science teachers are supported by a team of technicians.
+We are always keen to innovate and to grasp opportunities which will help our students succeed and keep us at the forefront of Computing and ICT development.

 Accommodation, Resourcing and Facilities

 The Department is housed in four dedicated ICT suites equipped with latest generation multi core desktop workstations with solid state drives.
 All computers are networked and run software including the full Visual Studio suite, Processing, Python and the Adobe CS suite of applications.
-Students’ work is tracked and marked using the Google Classroom platform.
+Students’ work is tracked and marked using a range of digital platforms.

 GCSE Textbooks and Revision Guides

 If parents wish to purchase books to help with their child's studying, here is a recommended list:

 Learning to Program in Python – PG Online